-Use CDN – the farther the server is located from a user, the slower the website will load.
+The farther the server is located from a user, the slower the website will load.
 CDNs solve this problem by ensuring that your visitors are served by the closest server to them, thus providing the fastest loading speed possible.

 CDNs are extremely helpful when it comes to software distribution, as well as hosting images, PDFs and videos.
 A good provider you can try is CDN77.

-Resize images – bigger images take more time to load.
+Bigger images take more time to load.
 However, if you reduce their size too much, this will decrease their quality, which might affect your conversion rates and sales.

-When it comes to eCommerce, it’s best to keep your image file sizes below 70KBs.
+When it comes to ecommerce, it’s best to keep your image file sizes below 70KBs.

 It’s important to note that you can reduce image sizes without compromising their quality.